cran/GPCERF/README.md

 Please note that the GPCERF project is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct).
 By contributing to this project, you agree to abide by its terms.

+## Contributing

+Contributions to the package are encouraged.
+For detailed information on how to contribute, please refer to the CONTRIBUTING guidelines.

 ## Reporting Issues & Seeking Support